stevetasticsteve/FighterGame/readme.md

 ## Ideas for more features
 - Player health (not a 1 hit kill system)
 - High score system
-- Different turning speeds for different airplane speeds
+- Different turning speeds for different plane speeds
 - Limited fuel and ammo, restock at a base
-- Background mussic
+- Background music
 - Mini map
 - Static defences with homing missiles